-Such approaches will be extended to other languages, and it is planned to pre-train multilingual SELMA models by self-supervision, in order to investigate cross lingual transfer and domain dependence of such models.
+Such approaches will be extended to other languages, and we are now (end of Y2) pretraining a multilingual SELMA models by self-supervision, in order to investigate cross lingual transfer and domain dependence of such models.
 News components (for speaker recognition, speech synthesis, end-to-end speech recognition, speech translation) for different languages will be deployed in the SELMA platform.